-DIVISION 151 - From Ground to Table
+From Ground to Table

 - 1. Garden journal

-- 2. Photo/drawing display of seed to plant to table or market

-- 3. Make a Pomander
+- 2. Make a Pomander

-- 4. Create a window herb garden
+- 3. Create a window herb garden

-- 5. Exhibit comparing labels on vegetable or fruit packages
+- 4. Exhibit comparing labels on vegetable or fruit packages

-- 6. Make a menu using Food Guide Pyramid
+- 5. Make a menu using Food Guide Pyramid

-- 7. Make a vegetable print display
+- 6. Make a vegetable print display

-- 8. Create a recipe box for vegetable recipes
+- 7. Create a recipe box for vegetable recipes

-- 9. Make a vegetable critter
+- 8. Make a vegetable critter

-- 10. Any other project not mentioned
+- 9. Any other project not mentioned

-DEPT. 15 - FLOWERS - HOUSE PLANTS - LANDSCAPING Junior
+DEPT. 15 - FLOWERS - HOUSE PLANTS - LANDSCAPING